takenet/messaginghub-client-csharp/docs/en/2-gettingstarted.md

-This getting started guide will show you how to use the basic functionalities of the Messaging Hub Client To run this samples you will need your MessagingHub Login and AccessKey.
+This getting started guide will show you how to use the basic functionalities of the Messaging Hub Client

 ## Install